 Investments in BBH Funds.
-From time to time BBH may invest a portion of the assets of its discretionary investment advisory clients in the Funds.
-That investment by BBH on behalf of its discretionary investment advisory clients in the Funds may be significant at times.
+From time-to-time, BBH may invest a portion of the assets of its discretionary investment advisory clients in the Fund.
+That investment by BBH on behalf of its discretionary investment advisory clients in the Fund may be significant at times.

-Increasing a Fund's assets may enhance investment flexibility and diversification and may contribute to economies of scale that tend to reduce the Funds' expense ratio.
-In selecting the Funds for its discretionary investment advisory clients, BBH may limit its selection to funds managed by BBH or the Investment Adviser.
+Increasing the Fund's assets may enhance investment flexibility and diversification and may contribute to economies of scale that tend to reduce the Fund's expense ratio.
+In selecting the Fund for its discretionary investment advisory clients, BBH may limit its selection to funds managed by BBH or the Investment Adviser.
 BBH may not consider or canvass the universe of unaffiliated investment companies available, even though there may be unaffiliated investment companies that may be more appropriate or that have superior performance.
-BBH, the Investment Adviser and their affiliates providing services to the Funds benefit from additional fees when the Funds is included as an investment by a discretionary investment advisory client.
+BBH, the Investment Adviser and their affiliates providing services to the Fund benefit from additional fees when the Fund is included as an investment for a discretionary investment advisory client.